junxit/us-congress-bills-115/bill.md

 # H.R.
 1848

-> To direct the Secretary of Veterans Affairs to carry out a pilot program on the use of medical scribes in Department of Veterans Affairs medical centers.
+> To direct the Secretary of Veterans Affairs to carry out a pilot program on the use of medical scribes in Department of Veterans Affairs medical centers, and for other purposes.

 ## § 1.
 Short title